BinPy/BinPy/README.md

 What is BinPy?
 ---------------
 This package will serve as a base to develop circuit based applications or logical games on top of it.
-This package does not depend on any external library other that pure Python.
+This package does not depend on any external library other than pure Python.

 How to use
 ----------